5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 - bluppus20 for AMFIPass kext
 - Rodion Shingarev for VoodooHDA Instaler
 - Slice for VoodooHDA kext
-- Max.1974 for Voodoo Install Instructions
+- Max.1974 for VoodooHDA Install Instructions